SifatSikder/portfolio/README.md

 1. Go to [Vercel](https://vercel.com) and sign in with your GitHub account
 2. Click "New Project"
 3. Import your portfolio repository
-4. Configure the following settings:
+4. Configure the following settings in environement variable section:
-   - Build Command: `npm run build`
-   - Output Directory: `dist/public`
-   - Install Command: `npm install`
-   - Node.js Version: 18.x
+   - NODE_ENV: production
+   - PORT: 3000
 5. Click "Deploy"

 The site will be automatically deployed and you'll receive a URL where your portfolio is live.